aduverger/flatfindr/README.md

 ```bash
 flatfindr-bot
 ```
+Just keep it mind that if you shut down your computer, the bot won't be accessible anymore.
+So you'll have to re-run the above `flatfindr-bot` command.

 When your bot instance is running, you can access it directly from Telegram:
 - First you need to answer a few questions to set your search criteria.
 - Once these criteria are defined, your bot will get back to you every 30 minutes with new flats if he found some.